Coronavirus Disease (COVID-19)

 In accordance with CDC recommendations we will also…

-- Add stations, including sinks with soap, tissues for event staff and participants.
+- Add stations, including sinks with soap, hand sanitizers, tissues for event staff and participants.
 Gloves will also be available.

 - increase the frequency of cleaning high traffic areas, such as doorknobs, railings, bathrooms, and tables at our venues.

 - wipe surfaces with products that are effective against common disease-causing organisms.